 The MEMS gyroscope is an important class of inertial sensor and found in a wide array of consumer devices, including smartphones, cameras and navigation systems.
-Automotive applications find extensive use for gyroscopes and have requirements for high reliability.
-Additionally, industrial and especially defense markets demand high levels of accuracy, which fundamentally influence the design parameters of the gyroscope.
+Automotive applications for gyroscopes are extensive and require high reliability.
+Additionally, industrial and defense markets demand high levels of accuracy, which fundamentally influence the design parameters of the gyroscope.

 The Challenges of MEMS Gyroscope Design

 From conceptual design, to optimization and performance enhancement, CoventorMP® can simulate a wide range of key issues related to successful MEMS gyroscope design.
 These include:

 - Proof of concept studies, to explore different device configurations, mode frequencies and drive/sensing physics (electrostatic/piezoelectric)

 - Electrostatic mode softening, to tune and match drive and sense modes

 - Pull-in and hysteresis